- Home

 Less than halftime | 1-5 credits |

-Each term will have an “Enrollment Level Census Date” for purposes of determining your enrollment level for financial aid award amounts.
-The Enrollment Level Census Date is generally on the 23rd day of each semester.
-On this “census date” we will record your enrollment level (number of credits enrolled that apply to your degree program) as of that date, which will determine your eligibility for financial aid awards for the semester.
-Courses that are added after this “census date” will not be included in your financial aid enrollment level for the semester.
+Each term will have an enrollment census date (freeze date) for purposes of determining your enrollment level for financial aid offer amounts.
+The enrollment level census date is generally on the 23 rd day of each semester.
+On this census date, we will record your enrollment (number of credits that apply to your degree program) as of that date, which will determine your eligibility for financial aid offers for the semester.
+Course(s) that are added after this census date will NOT be included in your final financial aid enrollment level for the semester.

-You may still qualify for your award(s) if your enrollment level is considered to be less than full-time, however, most funds require a minimum enrollment level of half-time status.
+You may still qualify for your aid offer(s) if your enrollment is considered to be less than full-time, however, most funds require a minimum financial aid enrollment level of at least 6 applicable credits.
 Click HERE to view fund-specific requirements.

 Concurrent Enrollment